-We evaluate our method on four open‑source datasets: ShareGPT~\cite{sharegpt}, Azure~\cite{azure_trace}, BurstGPT~\cite{wang2025burstgpt}, and QwenTrace~\cite{qwen_trace}.
+\textbf{Datasets and Workloads.} We evaluate our method on four open‑source datasets: ShareGPT~\cite{sharegpt}, Azure~\cite{azure_trace}, BurstGPT~\cite{wang2025burstgpt}, and QwenTrace~\cite{qwen_trace}.
 For datasets with real timestamps (Azure, QwenTrace, and BurstGPT), we adopt a commonly used scaling method~\cite{arrow, mooncake, wang2025burstgpt}.
 This approach expands the timestamps according to a pre‑defined overall request rate, and then replays the requests following the scaled intervals.
-For datasets lacking real timestamps (ShareGPT), We employ a Poisson distribution to simulate the request arrival pattern.
+For datasets lacking real timestamps (ShareGPT), we employ a Poisson distribution to simulate the request arrival pattern.
 Additionally, we also include our proprietary industrial dataset, which will be described in \textsection\ref{sec:cluster}.

-\paragraph{Testbd and Models.} We deploy \systemname{} based on the recent open-source xLLM~\cite{liu2025xllm} inference engine framework with the server euipped with 16 Ascend 910B NPUs, 96 physical CPU cores, and 2 TB of RAM.
-And we select the Qwen2-7B~\cite{qwen2} and Qwen3-32B~\cite{qwen3} models for our experiments.
+\textbf{Testbed and Models.} We deploy \systemname{} on the recently open-sourced and high-performance xLLM~\cite{liu2025xllm} inference framework, with each server equipped with 16 Ascend 910B NPUs, 96 physical CPU cores, and 2~TB of RAM.
+We select Qwen2-7B~\cite{qwen2} and Qwen3-32B~\cite{qwen3} for evaluation.